IntentSoftware/docs/articles/tutorials/create-a-module/02-create-a-simple-module/create-a-simple-module.md

 ---
 # Create a simple module

-In this step of the tutorial we will create a new Module Builder Application in Intent Architect, use the designer to add a template to it.
-We will run the software factory against this application to generate a .NET Core C# solution which will then be built to generate the module.
+In this step of the tutorial we will create a new Module Builder Application in Intent Architect, use the Designer to add a template to it, run the Software Factory against this Application to generate a .NET Core C# solution, which we will then finally build in our IDE to generate the Module.

 ## Create a new application

 On the home screen click `Create a new module`.

-Fill in a `Name`, such as `MyModules`, review/change the `Location` as desired and click `NEXT`.
+Fill in a `Name` (such as `MyModules`), review/change the `Location` as desired and click `NEXT`.

 Ensure the following components are selected:
 - `Module Builder Core`